rust-lang/book/nostarch/chapter08.md

 What should the value of `answer` be?
 Should it be `З`, the first letter?
 When encoded in UTF-8, the first byte of `З` is `208`, and the second is `151`.
 So should `answer` be `208`? `208` is not a valid character on its own, though.
-Plus, for latin letters, this would not return the answer most people would
+Plus, for Latin letters, this would not return the answer most people would
 expect: `&"hello"[0]` would then return `104`, not `h`.

 #### Bytes and Scalar Values and Grapheme Clusters!
 Oh my!